sassoftware/restaf-demos/README.md

 ---

-This server is "stateless" - it does not cache any values, including any Viya sessions the tools might have created.
-One advantages is that the session does not timeout.
+- This server creates a single mcp server for both stdio and http transport protocol.

-In a production system the designer has to make decisions on what needs to be cached and the implications of such caching.
+- If using http transport protocol, it caches information for each session id(user)
+  - However cas and compute sessions are not cached in this release(TBD).
 The implication of this design choice is felt most when the tool needs is creating compute session - the requests will take longer than when the compute session is cached.

 ---